The Sanctuary team answers the most frequently asked questions about the Dibang valley and the growing movement to protect it!

 9. What can I do to help #SaveDibangValley?

 Your support is crucial to ensuring that the Government rejects this ill-planned and catastrophic project.
-You can:
+You can participate with:

 For additional resources and reading materials on this issue, head to our !
 For more information or press queries, please write to